dirkmueller/presentation-nashville-logclassify/presentation.md

 Note:
 - We've both been troubleshooting SUSE OpenStack Cloud since the early days
-- Handling log files is part of daily routine
+- Handling log files is part of our daily routine
-- We'd like to explore together with you reducing the time to spend looking at logfiles.
+- Today we're going to show you some techniques for reducing the time we spend looking at logfiles.